christopher-siewert/christopher-siewert.github.io/_posts/2019-05-12-bitcoin-futures-arbitrage-part-2.md

 ### Strategies to Profit from Pricing Discrepancies

 There are a few ways of attempting to arbitrage pricing errors.
-And to get any more detailed than our generic 5% risk free rate assumption, we have to delve into the details of the particular strategy.
+And to get any more detailed than our generic 5% risk-free rate assumption, we have to delve into the details of the particular strategy.

 #### 1. Long/short futures and short/long bitcoins in the classic spot future arbitrage trade.

 This is not risk-free.
-The futures settlement price is based on the Deribit bitcoin index, and it is possible that the bitcoin price you are able to sell/buy for is fairly different from the Deribit index.
+The futures settlement price is based on the Deribit bitcoin index.
+The bitcoin price you pay might differ from the Deribit index.
 This risk can be limited if you bought bitcoin at the specific exchanges in the proportion the exchanges contribute to the index.
 That would make your bitcoin portfolio 100% Deribit index tracking, but would likely be too much hassle.

 The main issue is you have to factor in the real interest rates you will pay (instead of the generic 5% risk-free rate).
 This is particularly difficult for when the futures price is below the index and you have to short bitcoin.
 [Bitfinix](https://www.bitfinex.com/) is one of the largest exchanges that allows going short.
 A quick look at historical Bitfinex bitcoin margin interest rates at [https://bfxrates.com/] will show that the rates are quite volatile and have been as high as 30% and as low as 1% annually within the past 6 months.

-The difficulty of shorting bitcoin could explain the tendency for the futures prices to be lower than my no arbitrage ranges.
+The difficulty of shorting bitcoin could explain the tendency for the futures prices to be lower than my no-arbitrage ranges.

 #### 2. Synthetic long/short using options